jnorell/comment-tweaks/readme.txt

 = I can't find any settings for the plugin, are there any =

-Yes, the plugin settings are under Settings > Discussion.
+Yes, the plugin settings are under Settings > Discussion > Comment Editing.

 Customizing the editor settings is possible using a filter, there is currently no settings page for this.